 The butterfly park is run by a local man who welcomes guests to walk around the gardens and interact with the butterflies and other bugs inside his sanctuary.

-# QUISOL MOUNTAIN VIEW
+QUISOL MOUNTAIN VIEW

-This epic viewpoint is an off the beaten path adventure that is easy to find and far away from the crowds at other Siquijor tourist spots.
+This epic viewpoint is an off-the-beaten-path adventure that is easy to find and far away from the crowds at other tourist spots.

-It is approximately a 40-minute drive to reach Quisol Mountain View.
+It is approximately a 40-minute drive from San Juan to Quisol Mountain View.
 Here is the exact pin location on Google Maps.

 There is no official parking lot or tourist desk at this location, so you will have to park your scooter on the side of the road and find the entry point which isn’t too hard to find.

 SIQUIJOR ITINERARY – DAY 3:

-# DAY TRIP TO APO ISLAND
+DAY TRIP TO APO ISLAND

-On the last day of your Siquijor itinerary, I highly recommend heading over to the incredible Apo Island, a volcanic island located 30km off Siquijor’s southern coastline.
+On the last day of your Siquijor itinerary, I highly recommend heading over to the incredible Apo Island, a volcanic island located 30 km off Siquijor’s southern coastline.

-The Apo Island tour is an entire day of snorkeling with sea turtles, fish, sea snakes and hundreds of colorful corals.
+The Apo Island tour is an entire day of snorkeling with sea turtles, fish, sea snakes, and hundreds of colorful corals.

 Related Article → Dumaguete Travel Guide

-WHERE IS SIQUIJOR ISLAND
+WHERE IS SIQUIJOR ISLAND?

-Siquijor is very close to the neighboring islands of Cebu, Bohol and Dumaguete which can be easily reached by plane or ferry.
+Siquijor is very close to the neighboring islands of Cebu, Bohol, and Dumaguete which can be easily reached by plane or ferry.

 HOW TO GET TO SIQUIJOR

-There are weekly flights to Siquijor connecting domestic travelers coming from Manila, Cebu and Dumaguete.
-The only airport on the island is Siquijor Airport.
+There are weekly flights to Siquijor connecting domestic travelers coming from Manila, Cebu, and Dumaguete.

 Dumaguete to Siquijor ferry

-One of the most common routes is the ferry from Dumaguete to Siquijor which takes approximately 1.5 hours and the cost is around 500-600 pesos depending on the star rating of the ferry.
+One of the most common routes is the ferry from Dumaguete to Siquijor, which takes approximately 1.5 hours and the cost is around 500-600 pesos depending on the star rating of the ferry.

 There are daily ferries departing from Dumaguete Port in Negros Oriental and arriving at Larena Port in Siquijor.